Questions? Call0808 196 1942orMessage us

 What is PCOS?

-PCOS is a hormonal condition that affects how the ovaries function.
-Women can develop PCOS at any age after puberty, but it is most commonly diagnosed in their twenties or thirties.
+Polycystic ovary syndrome (PCOS), recently renamed polycystic metabolic ovarian syndrome (PMOS) is a hormonal condition that affects how the ovaries function.
+Women can develop PMOS at any age after puberty, but it is most commonly diagnosed in their twenties or thirties.

-PCOS may lead to irregular menstrual periods, cause increased levels of androgens (male hormones), which can lead to excessive facial and body hair.
-Enlarged ovaries can also be a result of PCOS, which contains multiple harmless fluid-filled sacs, known as follicles, that surround the eggs.
-The exact cause of PCOS is unclear and not everyone with the condition will experience symptoms.
+PMOS may lead to irregular menstrual periods, cause increased levels of androgens (male hormones), which can lead to excessive facial and body hair.
+Enlarged ovaries can also be a result of PMOS, which contains multiple harmless fluid-filled sacs, known as follicles, that surround the eggs.
+The exact cause of PMOS is unclear and not everyone with the condition will experience symptoms.

 What causes PCOS?

 While the exact cause of PCOS remains unclear, several factors can influence its development, including genetics.
 If a biological family member has PCOS, your risk of developing it may be higher.
 Additionally, individuals with insulin resistance must produce extra insulin to compensate.
-This excess insulin can lead the ovaries to produce too much testosterone, disrupting follicle development and ovulation, which can contribute to PCOS.
+This excess insulin can lead the ovaries to produce too much testosterone, disrupting follicle development and ovulation, which can contribute to PCOS (now also referred to as PMOS).

 Condition